jesslilly/logax/README.md

 a common format like json or csv.
 You can subsequently insert the data into a database for further processing and reporting.
 Then this is the tool for you.

-## Onceler
+## onceler.js
-Onceler is a node.js command line program that processes files 'once'.
-You provide a json file with the file name globs you want to process.
-Onceler keeps track of which files have been processed already.
+`onceler.js` is a node.js command line program that processes files 'once'.
+You provide a json file with the file name globs you want to process.  `onceler.js` keeps track of which files have been processed already.

-## Logax
+## logax.js
-Logax is a little guy who hacks up your log files.
-(Or text files)  Logax will accept a json file as input and use the search strings (regex strings) in the json to parse a file.
+`logax.js` is a little guy who hacks up your log files.
+(Or text files)  `logax.js` will accept a json file as input and use the search strings (regex strings) in the json to parse a file.